neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 # End

+The mathematics behind CycleGAN can seem somewhat daunting.
+But I've tried to cover the broad strokes in this article.
+I hope this has helped someone out there.
+This article would've certaintly helped me when I was learning how CycleGAN worked.

-I've covered the broad strokes of how Cyclegan works.
-If I've made a mistake here, or if anything seems incorrect please let me know and I'll fix it as soon as I can.
+If I've made a mistake please feel free to reach out to me on twitter and I'll fix it as soon as I can.

-A big thanks to the creators of Cyclegan.
+A big thanks to the authors of CycleGAN: [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/), [Taesung Park](https://taesung.me/), [Phillip Isola](http://web.mit.edu/phillipi/) and [Alexei A. Efros](https://people.eecs.berkeley.edu/~efros/).
 I think it's worth reading their [paper](https://arxiv.org/pdf/1703.10593.pdf) to understand this method in more detail.